yor42/AcademyCraft/README.md

 - Merged LambdaLib2 into the source
 - Migrated the outdated gradle into RetroFuturaGradle(RFG) to keep the mod compilable
 - Remove Analytics as Server no longer functions
+- Added Groovyscript support
+- Migrated RF library to forge energy
+- Add proper capabilities

 ## Roadmap
-- Migrate RF library to forge energy
 - Port mod to Scala 3
 - Fix mod compatibility
-- Add proper capabilities

 Issue(Bug) Submission
 ============